CSCfi/csc-user-guide/docs/apps/gdal.md

 ### Using gdal

-The gdal module can be loaded with
+GDAL is included in the [geoconda](../apps/geoconda.md) module and can be loaded with

+`module load geoconda`

+If you need to use a stand-alone version of gdal or plan to build software on top of gdal, you can load gdal with

 `module load gcc/9.1.0 gdal`